 COL-83 / 7-day trip / Grade: T2-3

-La Sierra Nevada del Cocuy, or Güicán y Chita as it is known among mountain hikers, extends from North to South on the eastern mountain range of the Andes, continuing into Venezuela where it disappears into the Caribbean sea.
+La Sierra Nevada del Cocuy, or Güicán y Chita as it is known among mountain hikers, extends from North to South on the Eastern mountain branch of the Andes range, continuing into Venezuela where it disappears into the Caribbean sea.

 This program has been design incorporating some nice and panoramic acclimatizations hikes outside the National park and also the only 3 open trails within the park’s area.
 All the activities are day-hikes and the idea is that the trekkers will be out hiking during the day and will spend all nights at rustic local farm/lodges/huts out side the park’s boundaries.

 The trekking is graded is between T2-3, not because they are difficult, but due to the length to be cover as it is no longer possible to camp.
 The most demanding hikes are those in the National park, but of-course they can be adjusted to the groups physical condition.

 |Day 1||Bogota – Cocuy (2630 m)|

 |Day 3||Trekking: Pico del Aguila (4020 m)|